Fireball anti-nucleosynthesis: Fireball anti-nucleosynthesis

-The fluid evolution described above applies as long as the photons remain tightly coupled with the charged particles in the plasma.
-Eventually, this assumption is violated and the photons decouple; we can estimate when this occurs as follows.
-Photons in the plasma scatter dominantly with the electrons and positrons, with the Thomson cross section $\sigma_T = (8\pi/3) ( \alpha^2/m_e^2)$.
-In our parameter space of interest, it is the case that photon decoupling always occurs at a temperature well below the electron mass, after any symmetric thermal population of charged leptons have annihilated away.
-The opacity of the plasma is then due to the remaining charged leptons that must exist to guarantee net neutrality of the plasma; their identity depends on some details of the BSM injection process because (as we will see) typical expansion timescales are too short for any muon asymmetry that is present to be guaranteed to decay by the time of this decoupling.
-In what follows, we parametrize the population of residual positrons as having a CoM-frame density $n_{e^+} = \varepsilon n_{\bar{p}}$, where $\varepsilon$ can be a BSM-injection dependent parameter, but which we typically expect to be $\varepsilon\sim \mathcal{O}(1)$; because of the $\sigma_T \propto m^{-2}$ scaling, residual muons are not relevant to our estimates unless $\varepsilon \lesssim (m_e/m_\mu)^2 \sim 2\times 10^{-5}$.
+The fluid evolution described in \secref{sec:expansionDynamics} applies as long as the photons remain tightly coupled with the charged particles in the plasma.
+Eventually, this assumption is violated and the photons decouple.
+In this section, we estimate when this occurs.

-The radial optical depth $\kappa(R)$ for a photon emitted from a radius $r\sim R$ inside the shell and escaping to infinity is then~\cite{2013ApJ...772...11R} \footnote{ The integral in \eqref{eq:kappa} reflects what we see in the CoM frame of the fireball.
-Since the photon is moving at the speed of light, $dr/dt=1$, the differential $dr$ can be thought of as a time increment $dt$.
-The combination $(1-v) dr$ is the length of plasma the photon overtakes in a time increment $dt=dr$.
-As the photon propagates to $r=\infty$, the $n_{\bar{p}}$ eventually loses support when the photon overtakes the outer boundary of the plasma shell.
-Since the velocity difference between the photon and the outer radius of the shell is $1-v$, this occurs only after the photon has displaced by $\Delta r=\Delta R/(1-v)\approx 2\gamma^2\Delta R$.
-Note that $\gamma^2\Delta R\gtrsim R$ in any expansion regime as per \eqref{eq:thicknessvsR}.
-Hence, the integral has an effective upper bound at $\gtrsim R$ above the lower bound, not at $\mathcal{O}(\Delta R)$ above the lower bound.}
+Photons in the plasma scatter dominantly with the electrons and positrons.
+In our parameter space of interest, we will show that it is the case that photon decoupling always occurs at a temperature well below the electron mass, $T' \ll m_e$, after any symmetric thermal population of charged leptons have annihilated away.
+The opacity of the plasma is then due to the remaining charged leptons that must exist to guarantee net neutrality of the plasma; while their identity depends on some details of the BSM injection process, residual positrons are most important to this estimate. \footnote{ As we discuss in the next section, typical expansion timescales are too short for any muon asymmetry that is present to be guaranteed to decay by the time of this decoupling.
+Because of the $\sigma_T \propto m^{-2}$ scaling however, residual muons are not relevant to our estimates unless $\varepsilon \lesssim (m_e/m_\mu)^2 \sim 2\times 10^{-5} \ll 1$.} Let us therefore parametrize the population of residual positrons available for the photons to scatter from as having a CoM-frame density $n_{e^+} = \varepsilon n_{\bar{p}}$, where $\varepsilon$ can be a BSM-injection dependent parameter, but which we typically expect to be $\varepsilon\sim \mathcal{O}(1)$.
+Note that our estimates will therefore conservatively underestimate the population of light charged particles available to scatter if they are na\"ively extended to $T' \gtrsim m_e$.